GiottoVerducci/rulebook2024/content.md

 The second point aggravated damage burns her, since she already is wounded and cannot burn 1 blood to prevent his destruction.
 Selena is considered as "being burned" and will be moved to the ash heap once combat is over.
 Her opponent, Karsh, has 2 blood and receives 1 aggravated damage.
 Karsh has the ability to burn 1 blood to treat aggravated damage as normal damage once each round of combat.
-He used his ability and burns 1 blood to treat the aggravated damage as normal damage that he can mend by burning his remaining 1 blood.
+He uses his ability and burns 1 blood to treat the aggravated damage as normal damage that he can mend by burning his remaining 1 blood.
 Karsh ends up ready, with no blood.